vmleon/mysql-dataintegrator-datascience-workshop/lab1/README.md

 ![VCN Security List Rules for MySQL](./images/vcn_security_list_for_mysql.png)

+---

 ## Create Bastion Host

-We are going to create a compute in the Public Subnet with a public IP; it will be our access point to public and private resources.
+We are going to create a compute instance in the Public Subnet with a public IP; it will be our access point to public and private resources.

 Go to **Menu** > **Compute** > **Instances**.